nhungpham1707/Cutaneo_GEM/README.md

 <img src="https://github.com/nhungpham1707/Cutaneo_GEM/blob/master/Results_Figures/lipid_v01-1.png" width="600" height="700" alt>
 </p>
 <p>
-    <em>Curated lipid metabolic pathway in *C. oleaginosus*<em>.
+    <em>Curated lipid metabolic pathway in C. oleaginosus<em>.
         </p>

 ## Folder structure description

-The data folder contains data to draft, curate and validate the model.
+* data folder: contains data to draft, curate and validate the model.
-The script folder contains codes to build model (construction folder), Validation (same name folder), and Simulation (same name folder).
+* script folder: contains codes to build model (construction folder), Validation (same name folder), and Simulation (same name folder).
-In the construction folder, BuildCutaneoGEM is the master script to build *C. oleaginosus *model.
+* construction folder: BuildCutaneoGEM is the master script to build *C. oleaginosus* model.
 This function calls all other functions in the current folder to build the model.
 More details are explained in the script.

 ## Instruction to use model